srinathsai/System-design-of-LRU-and-FIFO-cache/README.md

 ## Goal :-
 This project focuses on efficient way of implementing LRU and FIFO cache which outlines the supporting reasons for my way of implementation.<br />
+Two methods of implementation which is using arrays and using linkedlists are compared with each other in terms of optimality and correctedness.<br />

 ## My implementation with reasons :-
 **FIFO** :- For FIFO, I have used Queue implementation but with the helps of array of frames as fixed size .Here initially in array all values are set to be -1 indicating all these values are empty.Where every line of a file address is converted to long and sent to cache.
 If they are not present in the cache, then they are added from starting of an array .
 Like Queue elements are added at back of filled slots.Now whenever there is a page fault deletion happens at First of the queue , but here in my